 - A. PUBH 587 is graded as satisfactory/not satisfactory.
-Students must meet the minimum requirements for contact hours (240), complete all assignments for PUBH 587, adequately demonstrate five MPH competencies through at least two high-quality products, and deliver a final oral presentation and receive at least an 80% average score on the presentation. - B. If a student scores below an 80% on the oral presentation, students will be required to redo the oral presentation for the APEx coordinator, MPH program director, and faculty advisor.
+Students must meet the minimum requirements for contact hours (240), complete all assignments for PUBH 587, adequately demonstrate five MPH competencies through at least two high-quality products, deliver a final oral poster presentation, and receive at least an 80% average score on the presentation. - B. If a student scores below an 80% on the poster presentation, students will be required to redo the poster presentation for the APEx coordinator, MPH program director, and faculty advisor.
 If students do not pass their second attempt of the oral presentation or do not complete any of the other requirements in Point A will receive an unsatisfactory grade for the APEx.
 Students who receive an unsatisfactory grade will be required to re-register for PUBH 587 and complete 240 contact hours with a new field organization. - C. According to Graduate School policies, a grade of incomplete may be awarded to students who have satisfactorily completed a substantial portion of the course requirement but cannot complete the course for reasons beyond their control.
 It is the responsibility of the student receiving an "I" to arrange with the course instructor whatever action is needed to remove the grade at the earliest possible data, and in any event, within one calendar year of the assignment of incomplete.
 If the "I" grade is not removed within one calendar year or upon graduation, it shall be changed to an F and count as a failure in the computation of the grade point average.
-An incomplete will only be granted in extraordinary circumstances.

-D. If a student receives an incomplete for the APEx, they will work with the Department of Public Health to determine a remediation plan and timeline of how they will complete the unsatisfactory portion(s) of the APEx to receive a passing grade.
+An incomplete will only be granted in extraordinary circumstances. - D. If a student receives an incomplete for the APEx, they will work with the Department of Public Health to determine a remediation plan and timeline of how they will complete the unsatisfactory portion(s) of the APEx to receive a passing grade.
 The APEx coordinator maintains a Qualtrics form for students to complete if they are requesting an incomplete for PUBH 587.

-Oral Presentation
+Poster Presentation

-- A. All MPH students complete a 15-minute oral presentation via Zoom at the end of the APEx to describe their experience, products, relation of the APEx to MPH courses, and demonstration of competencies. - B. The oral presentation is graded by the APEx coordinator, MPH program director, and faculty advisor.
-All three graders use a standardized rubric out of 30 points assessing student's presentation skills, ability to adequately answer questions, demonstration of competencies, explanation of APEx products, and how the APEx used knowledge and skills from MPH courses.
-Students must score at least an 80% average score to pass the presentation. - C. Faculty advisors are expected to attend and grade the oral presentations of the student's they advise.
-If a student's primary faculty advisor cannot be present for the live oral presentation or be available to watch a recording of the student's presentation within 48 hours of the presentation date, the advisor will appoint a proxy (another department faculty member, preferably in the same concentration) to attend or view the presentation and submit a score on their behalf. - D. In the rare case that a proxy cannot be found, a student may only have two independent graders for their oral presentation.
+A. All MPH students complete a 5-minute recorded poster presentation at the end of the APEx to describe their experience, products, and demonstration of competencies.

+- B. The poster presentation is graded by the APEx coordinator and faculty advisor.
+Both graders use a standardized rubric out of 30 points assessing a student's presentation skills, demonstration of competencies, explanation of APEx products, and design and creativity.
+Students must score at least an 80% average score to pass the presentation. - C. Faculty advisors are expected to grade the poster presentations of the student's they advise.
+If a student's primary faculty advisor is not available to watch and grade the poster presentation, the advisor will appoint a proxy (another department faculty member, preferably in the same concentration) to view the presentation and submit a score on their behalf.